evanovar/evanovar/README.md

 ### 💻 A Python and C# Developer Focused on Automation

-I specialize in creating automation tools and scripts — mainly for games.
+I specialize in creating automation tools and scripts, mainly for games.

 ---